-Ph.D. students must also make at least one journal club presentation in HUGEN 2028 during the course of their degree program.
+Ph.D. students must also make at least one journal club presentation in HUGEN 2028, usually in the second year of their degree program.

-Summer Research in Progress Seminar (SRIP): During the summer, the Department organizes a Summer Research in Progress Seminar series, where Ph.D. students give a talk describing their research.
+Summer Research in Progress Seminar (SRIP): During the summer, the Department organizes a Summer Research in Progress Seminar series, where Ph.D. students give talks describing their research.
 This provides an opportunity to practice and develop scientific presentation skills, as well as receive helpful feedback in a supportive environment.
-Ph.D. students are required to attend at least 50% of the seminars for 3 years and present at least twice during the course of their degree program.
+Ph.D. students are required to attend greater than 50% of the seminars for 3 years and present twice during the course of their degree program.